 Class Materials: View textbook and/or other materials for this course available at the Bookstore.

 Class Dates: This class runs from 2023-04-10 to 2023-06-30.

 General Course Statement(s): See general education pages for the requirements this course meets

-AFAM D010.50Z: Fully ONLINE.
-This is an online class that does not have scheduled meetings.
+AFAM-010.-60Z: Fully ONLINE.
+This class does not have scheduled meetings.
 Students can log in anytime to do the required weekly course work.
 Students must have access to a computer, the internet and an individual email address.
 We recommend a laptop or desktop computer to successfully complete the course; a tablet or phone may not be adequate for all assignments and tests.
 Most De Anza classes will use the Canvas course management system.
-Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382.
+Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382 .
 The Student Online Resources hub with extensive information and tips can be found at deanza.edu/online-ed/students/remotelearning.

 - 4 Units